umamimolecule/durablefunctions-statemachine/README.md

 # Example

-See the example Durable Function for how to integrate the state machine into an orchestrator.
+See the [example](/src/Umamimolecule.DurableFunctionExample) Durable Functions project for how to integrate the state machine into an orchestrator.